-Panels, led by a moderator, generally discuss and debate a topic before an audience, and may or may not take audience questions during or after the discussion.
-All panelists must be named at the time of proposal submission.
+Panels, led by a moderator, generally discuss and debate a topic before an audience and may or may not take audience questions during or after the discussion.
+All panelists must be named at the time of proposal submission; panels may have up to five participants, including the moderator.
 The moderator must provide the initial submission, including the primary panel abstract, and each additional panelist must provide a supplemental abstract demonstrating the perspectives that they will contribute to the panel.
-Please note that the most successful panels represent a wide variety of perspectives; if everyone on your panel tends to agree, we strongly consider that you consider co-presenting a paper or lecture instead.
+Please note that the most successful panels represent a wide variety of perspectives; if everyone on your panel tends to agree or comes from similar backgrounds/experiences, we strongly consider that you consider co-presenting a paper or lecture instead.
 We require that you be in contact with co-panelists in advance of submitting a proposal; please do not simply add email addresses of people with whom you would like to be on a panel.
-Moderators may submit either a formal abstract or a list of questions for the panelists to address; we require submitting at least 10 thoughtful questions with a proposal.
+Moderators may submit either a formal abstract or a list of questions for the panelists to address; if you elect to submit a list of questions, we require 10–15 thoughtful questions.
 Panel discussions will be scheduled in a 50-minute presentation time block.

 Workshop sessions are led by an instructor and focus on the application and practice of a skill.
-Generally, an attendee will expect to gain or expand upon a particular skill at a workshop, and the opportunity for participation or leaving with material to be applied later marks this style of presentation.
+Generally, attendees expect to gain or expand upon a particular skill at a workshop, and the opportunity for participation or leaving with material for later use marks this style of presentation.
 Seating specifics depend on the allotted rooms and overall program schedule, but typically, workshops have limited seating to allow for more in-depth instruction.
-Workshops will usually be scheduled in a 50-minute time block.
+Workshops are scheduled in a 50-minute time block.

 Afternoon classes are an opportunity for instruction or exploration of practical topics related to fantasy literature, such as historical dress or music, martial arts, weaponry, battle strategy, costume construction, and so forth.
 Afternoon classes may be less formal than other types of programming in their presentation, but the same rigorous proposal process applies.
 Afternoon classes may be similar to workshops or be more demonstration-based, and may be led by one instructor or a group of instructors.
 Lesson plans are a welcome alternative to abstracts for this type of proposal.
 These classes are scheduled in blocks that range from one to two hours, depending on available space during the conference, but instructors should plan for a shorter time block rather than a longer one.
 If you have questions on whether your proposed topic is best suited for an afternoon class or another type of presentation, please write us at (programming at sirensconference.org) for consultation.

 This list of presentation types is not meant to limit the styles of presentation brought to the vetting board for consideration; instead, we hope that it will inspire creativity and help submitters make decisions about how to structure potential presentations, especially since terminology can vary across fields.
 We know that a lecture could lead into a panel, or a panel could precede a workshop.
 The combination option in the submission system allows for a full description of any such presentation.
 At the time of submission, a submitter should be prepared to describe the elements of the presentation and what proportion of the presentation will be devoted to each element in the abstract.
 Combination presentations are usually scheduled in 50-minute time blocks.
-That said, most presentations can be considered one of the styles listed above; if you have questions on whether your proposed topic is best suited for a combination presentation or another type of presentation, please write us at (programming at sirensconference.org) for consultation before you make your proposal.
+That said, most presentations can be considered one of the styles listed above; please write us at (programming at sirensconference.org) for consultation before you make your proposal.

 Number of Proposals

-We recommend that presenters submit no more than one or two programming proposals.
-This helps ensure that you are submitting your best quality work to the vetting board, and also, should all of your proposals be accepted, helps you have time to both speak and listen during Sirens itself.
+We recommend that presenters submit and participate in no more than one or two programming proposals.
+This helps ensure that you are submitting your best quality work to the vetting board, and that you have time to fully prepare for all presentations.
+Should all of your proposals be accepted, this also ensures you will have time to both speak and listen during Sirens itself.

 We recommend that presenters consider handouts, posters, and other visual aids if only one or two visuals are needed, and that all presenters keep these alternatives in mind in case projection is not available or not offered for some reason.
 Presenters must provide their own handouts.
 We cannot provide funds or reimbursement for workshop materials, copying, or audio-visual equipment that is arranged by a presenter outside of Sirens’s inventory.